spacetelescope/STScI-STIPS/docs/bugs.rst

 Known Issues (Pending Validation)
 *********************************

-Below is a list of known bugs, along with fixes.
+Below is a list of known bugs.
 Items will be removed as they are addressed by future STIPS updates.

 * The orientation of the image is non-standard, with east pointing to the right of the image.
 The relative position of sources is not affected.